-23 inhumation tombs have been identified in the five trenches performed south of the Basilica extra muros, out of which nine were excavated so far (Pl.
+23 inhumation tombs have been identified in the five sections performed south of the Basilica extra muros, out of which nine have been researched so far (Pl.
 VI).
-In the case of the un-excavated ones, the team identified and traced the contours of their pits, but the complete research would have required the opening of new trenches and this has not been possible yet.
+In the case of those that remain un-researched, the team has identified and traced the contours of their pits, but the complete research would have required the opening of new trenches and this has not been possible yet.

-Since the technical data of the tombs under discussion were presented in the annual reports of archaeological research, we shall analyze them here according to the type of funerary structures.
+Since the technical data of the tombs under discussion have been presented in the annual reports of archaeological research, we shall analyze them here according to the type of funerary design.
+The presentation of the tombs in the two necropolises will be made chronologically.